mauriciogtec/YetAnotherRStudioApplication/README.md

 Let's get started!

+[Back to index][Index]

 ### Setting-up Travis CI, unit testing, and Codecov

-Creating the `.travis.yml` will be my first branch, exciting.
-You can check my branches to get an idea of the steps I followed to build up this repository...
-There's another branch for `testthat` and Codecov.
+Creating the `.travis.yml` will be define my first branch: exciting.
+You can check my branches to get an idea of the steps I followed to build this repository...
+There's also a branch I used to integrate `testthat` and `covr`.
 I know..
-I won't talk about git branches anymore...
+I shouldn't mention git branches anymore...

-Here are my beautiful banners:
+My precious:

 ---